mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

    - This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.
    - Note that in Azure Government keyword search is not yet available as of Feb 21, 2024.
 - **Types of Search Methods**
-   - **Vector** - <a href="https://learn.microsoft.com/en-us/azure/search/vector-search-overview">Vector search</a> is an approach in information retrieval that stores numeric representations of content for search scenarios.
+   - **Vector** - <a target="_blank" href="https://learn.microsoft.com/en-us/azure/search/vector-search-overview">Vector search</a> is an approach in information retrieval that stores numeric representations of content for search scenarios.
       - Because the content is numeric rather than plain text, the search engine matches on vectors that are the most similar to the query, with no requirement for matching on exact terms.
    - **Hybrid** - Hybrid search is a combination of full text and vector queries that execute against a search index that contains both searchable plain text content and generated embeddings.
 For query purposes, hybrid search is:
       - A single query request that includes both search and vectors query parameters